mimoduo/mimogear/docs/pug/mixins.md

 ##The Section Mixin

 The section mixin allows you to pass in content to a common structural element.
-By default it's a container element and a nested element that keeps content within a predefined boundary.
+By default it's a container element with a nested compartment that keeps content within a predefined boundary.

 **Pug**